Table of Contents

 Notes

-Make/store ahead of time.
-Raw chicken pieces can be coated the day before and kept covered in the fridge until you’re ready to fry them.
+Prep ahead of time.
+Raw chicken pieces can be coated the day before.
+Place them in a single layer, cover them with plastic wrap, and refrigerate until you’re ready to fry them.

 Nutrition